Government & Civic Tools

 AfroTools is independent.
 Use this hub for practical calculators and checklists, then confirm the final rule, fee, appointment, or document requirement with the linked official source before you apply.

-15 linked workflows 54-country coverage target Official-source links Free to use
+16 linked workflows Guidance for all 54 countries Official-source links Free to use

 Source Guidance